Cybersecurity

 • Suspicious links (hover the cursor over them to see where they lead)

-• Seemingly random attachments
+• Seemingly random or unexpected attachments

 Multi-Factor Authentication